Home Office Expenses incurred during COVID-19: Can an Employee Deduct Them?

 The CRA has stated that, if the employee can establish that the cellular phone was used exclusively for employment purposes, the employee can deduct the service charge, but it has not made this concession in respect of second phone lines or internet access plans.
 Revenue Quebec has stated that internet fees may be deducted, provided that they are billed according to the employee’s use.

 An employee wishing to deduct Home Office Expenses must have a Form T2200 (Declaration of Conditions of Employment) signed by her employer.
-The portions of Form T2200 relevant for these purposes specifies:
+The portions of Form T2200 relevant for these purposes asks:

-- that the employee's contract of employment required her to pay her own expenses while carrying out her the duties of employment;
+- whether the employee's contract of employment required her to pay her own expenses while carrying out her the duties of employment;

 - whether there was any allowance or reimbursement for such expenses;